 If you are interested in weather updates, understanding wind speed is valuable.
 Wind speed determines how soon a storm will arrive and how it affects the creation of high and low-pressure areas.
 Measuring wind speed is an important factor from piloting a plane to conducting an outdoor athletic activity.

-The instrument to measure wind speed is called an anemometer, which has five basic types.
+Wind is measured by using the instrument called anemometer.
+An Anemometer has has five basic types.
+The Mechanical anemometer, Pressure Tube anemometer, Thermal anemometer, Sound Wave anemometer and Doppler Laser Light anemometer.
 Each type has its own subcategories along with advantages and disadvantages that makes each type an ideal in measuring wind speed for particular situations.

 Types of anemometers:

 1. Mechanical Anemometers

 This type of anemometer is among the oldest and most popular.
 In general, they operate by simply having the wind push on them.
 Mechanical Anemometers comes in three types.

 - Plate Anemometers

 The oldest form of the wind meters, invented by Italian architect Leon Battista Alberti in 1450, uses a plate mounted on a strip of springy metal that faces into the wind.
 As wind speed increases, the wind speed instrument is bent back with the change in its angle corresponding to wind velocity.